rhezab/smile/docs/contributing.md

   > Network: use `--host` to expose
 ```

-In this case, opening `http://localhost:3000/` in your browser (it might be different number if port 3000 on your computer
+In this case, opening `http://localhost:3000/` in your browser (it might be a different number if port 3000 on your computer
 is already in use) will let you see the current documentation website.

 Now let's look at the current files in the `docs/` folder: